+Are Veggie Straws healthy?
 This Veggie Straws Dietitian Review will help you decide if Veggie Straws are nutritionally sound and live up to their marketing claims.
-Read on for our dietitian review of taste, nutritional properties, ingredients, use, cost, and overall versatility before making your decision.
+Read on for our dietitian review of nutritional properties, ingredients, and how they measure up to potato chips.

 About Veggie Straws